mingdom/omninmo/BEST_PRACTICES.md

   - **Never Commit Directly**: Let the user handle all git operations
   - **⚠️ NEVER USE GIT IN SCRIPTS**: Do not write scripts that use git commands - this can lead to catastrophic data loss and irreversible history modification
   - **Manual Git Operations**: All git operations must be performed manually by the user, never automated
+  - **NEVER CREATE PRs WITHOUT BEING ASKED**: Do not create pull requests unless explicitly requested by the user
   - **Preserve Git History**: Never modify Git history without explicit user consent and understanding of the consequences
   - **Transparent Operations**: All version control suggestions must be explicit, visible, and explained clearly